dgarlitt/karma-nyan-reporter/README.md

 Error and Logging Output
 =========

 Here is a screenshot of the error and logging output.
-The errors are displayed heirarchically based on the test suite and nesting level. ```console.log()``` messages are output at the bottom (in blue) below the test summary and grouped by browser.
+The errors are displayed hierarchically based on the test suite and nesting level. ```console.log()``` messages are output at the bottom (in blue) below the test summary and grouped by browser.

 ![Karma Nyan Cat Reporter Error Output](https://raw.githubusercontent.com/dgarlitt/image-repo/master/karma-nyan-reporter/v0.2.2/karma-nyan-reporter-error-output.png "Karma Nyan Cat Reporter Error Output")

 Options
 =========

-If you want to supress the stack trace at the end of the test run you can use the suppressErrorReport option.
+If you want to suppress the stack trace at the end of the test run you can use the suppressErrorReport option.

 ```js
 // karma.conf.js